Nadal and Djokovic eager to renew hostilities

 Since then, however, the Scot has captured the U.S. Open title and sent 60 million Britons into delirium by winning Wimbledon last July.

-That success has made Murray believe he can pull off a feat achieved only once in the past decade - beating Nadal in a best-of-five-set match on the Spaniard’s beloved red clay.
+That success has made Murray believe he can pull off a feat achieved only once in the past decade - beating Nadal in a five-set match on the Spaniard’s beloved red clay.

 “I obviously know how to win these tournaments now so hopefully that will give me a little bit more confidence and belief when I go on the court on Friday,” said the seventh seed who has not won a title since that surreal July day in southwest London.